 Barbara Strobl und Simon Etter, Mercator Awardees 2020

-"On the River" has been and will be screened at the following film festivals:
+"On the River" was screened at the following film festivals:

 - Global Science Film Festival 7 November 2020 in Zurich